-Rationale: Development of difficult, passed-over parcels of land affords a special opportunity to provide affordable housing.
+~~Rationale: Development of difficult, passed-over parcels of land affords a special opportunity to provide affordable housing.
 Existing infrastructure can reduce development costs.
 Flexibility in development standards can provide further opportunities to provide housing that recognizes the development limitations that often exist on infill properties.
 New development can bring new vitality to a declining neighborhood.
-This goal is not intended to exacerbate gentrification and displacement of low-income residents and communities of color.
+This goal is not intended to exacerbate gentrification and displacement of low-income residents and communities of color.~~ demand for senior housing projects near the Nooksack River, the downtown, or the senior center where the proximity to transit routes and services likely used by senior populations would justify a reduced parking need.